NatalieKilhamn/3d6constitution/docs/corpus/1_point_of_play.md

 From [Eero Tuovinen as summarized by David Berg](http://www.story-games.com/forums/discussion/comment/428649/#Comment_428649):
 > * Opt out as a strategic choice.
 >   * Players should not adopt poor risk/reward propositions "because they're there".
-A better option is never far off.</details><br/>
+A better option is never far off
+</details><br/>

 1.5 The referee can lead the negotiation of what should be played, in particular by proposing trade-offs that quickly establish a situation everyone is interested in.
 Example: skipping over the details of supplying an expedition, and instead having the characters pay an eyeballed flat rate and starting the session just outside the expedition's goal.